vimus/libmpd-haskell/README.md

 ### The release process
 This outlines a general process used when cutting a new release:

+01. Decide what version component should be bumped
+02. Create a topic branch
-1. Run the test harness
+03. Run the test harness
-2. Fix errors
+04. Fix errors
-3. Goto 1 unless there were no errors to fix
+05. Goto 03 unless there were no errors to fix
-4. Make sure `README.md` is correct, add any contributors
+06. Make sure `README.md` is correct, add any contributors
-5. Decide what version component should be bumped
-6. Update the ChangeLog
+07. Update the ChangeLog
-7. Create a source distribution using `cabal sdist`
+08. Create a source distribution using `cabal sdist`
-8. Unpack the source to a temporary location and make sure it builds and that no files are missing
+09. Unpack the source to a temporary location and make sure it builds and that no files are missing
+10. Goto 09 unless there were no errors to fix
-9. Tag the release by doing `git tag -a -m vVERSION vVERSION`
+11. Tag the release by doing `git tag -a -m vVERSION vVERSION`
+12. Finally, merge topic branch into `master`

 In general, patches that fix bugs are the most critical and should be released quickly (bumping the last version component).
 Remember, all deviations from the MPD protocol specification are considered bugs.
+All bugs that exist in `master` should be fixed there first, and then forward-ported to other branches.

 In some cases, say when the MPD protocol changes to the point of not being backwards compatible, a bump in at least the minor version is required.